 The concussion protocol is based on Parachute's Canadian Guideline on Concussion in Sport and the Berlin Consensus Statement on Concussion in Sport, and has been developed by Ophea in partnership with Parachute.

 School boards may localize the components of the concussion protocol, to meet the specific needs of their school district, keeping in mind that they can raise the minimum standards but cannot lower the standards.
 Although it is important to be familiar with the Ontario Physical Activity Safety Standards in Education Concussion Protocol, educators must ensure that they use their own board’s concussion protocol.

 The Ontario Physical Activity Safety Standards in Education Concussion Protocol is a living resource.
-Concussion information and procedures for the components of prevention, identification and management are always evolving with new research and consensus guidelines.
+Concussion information and procedures for the components of prevention, identification and Return to School Plan are always evolving with new research and consensus guidelines.
 In order to keep users current with information and procedures the Concussion Protocol will be reviewed and revised where necessary.
 School boards and users of the Ontario Physical Activity Safety Standards in Education Concussion Protocol are advised to return to consult safety.ophea.net every September for the current Ontario Physical Activity Safety Standards in Education Concussion Protocol.
-Where revisions are of a critical nature Ophea will inform its users through electronic notification.
+Where revisions are of a critical nature, Ophea will inform its users through electronic notification.

 Note: The "Management Component: Procedures for diagnosed concussion" (or "Management Plan" from PPM 158 (2014)) has been reworded in PPM 158 (2019) to "Return to School Plan".